N.Korea says leader Kim attended 'successful' hypersonic missile test | Technology

 N.Korea says leader Kim attended 'successful' hypersonic missile test

-North Korean state media said on Wednesday that the country has conducted a successful test of a hypersonic missile, state media reported, with leader Kim Jong Un attending the launch for the first time in more than a year.
+North Korean state media said on Wednesday that the country has conducted a successful test of a hypersonic missile https://www.reuters.com/world/asia-pacific/nkorea-launches-possible-ballistic-missile-japan-says-2022-01-10, state media reported, with leader Kim Jong Un attending the launch for the first time in more than a year.

 - Country: